Sea turtle released from Mote Marine

 LIDO BEACH — Mote Marine reported a recent success.

-Larissa is a sea turtle that had been injured when she was discovered.
+Larissa is a sea turtle that was injured when she was discovered.

-“It was given regular doses of iron and had surgery on its right front flipper which had been damaged before it was found stranded at Boca Grande,” the release stated.
+“It was given regular doses of iron and had surgery on its right front flipper, which had been damaged before it was found stranded at Boca Grande,” the release said.

 Post a comment as